Tiamatt/Certifications/README.md

 -------

 * Comfortable building responsive web applications with Angular/.NET
-* Experience working with and developing RESTful APIs
+* Strong experience in working with and developing RESTful APIs
-* Able to create objects (tables, views, stored procedures, functions)  and write efficient SQL queries for relational databases.
+* Efficient at writing complex SQL queries and design tables/views/stored procedures/functions for relational databases
-* Solid understanding of Object Oriented Programming (OOP) and capable of implementing OOP in JavaScript/C#/PHP
+* Solid understanding of Object Oriented Programming (OOP) and capable of implementing OOP in JavaScript/TypeScript/C#/PHP
 * Focusing on readability, maintainability, and scalability when writing code
 * Managing and supporting multiple projects
 * Ability to work fully independently or as part of a team in Agile and DevOps cultures
 * Microsoft Certification Exam 98-361: Software Development Fundamentals
 * Master’s Degree in Economics, Umeå University, Sweden
 * Self-started with enthusiastic willingness to acquire new knowledge and skills

 Technical Sills